LucianoAdonis/hobbies/pages/photography.md

 Here’s a quick overview of types of photos:

 - **Macro**: Ideal for detailed close-ups, like insects or toy photography.
+This one is the one that I focus more.
 - **Portraits**: Perfect for capturing people, whether in street photography or formal portraits.
 - **Wildlife**: Best for shooting animals in nature, often requiring a telephoto lens for distant subjects.
 - **Landscape**: Great for capturing wide, scenic views like mountains, oceans, or city skylines.
 Typically, a wide-angle lens works best for these shots to include as much of the scene as possible.